MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sentiment-analysis.md

 ## Agent settings

 Agents can view the customer sentiment in the communication panel for a conversation session that is active and in focus.
-For a session that is not in focus, the alert is shown on the session panel.
+For a session that isn't in focus, the alert is shown on the session panel.

 You can show alerts to the agents when a customer's sentiment decreases to or below a particular value.
 You can set the customer's sentiment to any of the following values: